krivi95/social-network-modeling/README.md

 ### Examples
 This are examples of various social networks created for research purposes.
 Network modeling was done in python (see project structure section and information on how to run python code).

-1. Network of professors and their published papers:
+1.Network of professors and their published papers:

 ![image info](./documentation/examples/AuthorPublications.png)

-2. Coauthor network - professors who worked together on publishing papers:
+2.Coauthor network - professors who worked together on publishing papers:

 ![image info](./documentation/examples/CoAuthorNetwork.png)

-3. Network of articles where research papers were published:
+3.Network of articles where research papers were published:

 ![image info](./documentation/examples/ArticleNetwork.png)

-4. Network of articles and reserch papers:
+4.Network of articles and reserch papers:

 ![image info](./documentation/examples/ArticlePublicationNetwork.png)

-5. Network of scientific productivity (research papers and years in which they were published):
+5.Network of scientific productivity (research papers and years in which they were published):

 ![image info](./documentation/examples/YearlyPublications.png)

-6. Faculties and years when their professors were publishing:
+6.Faculties and years when their professors were publishing:

 ![image info](./documentation/examples/FacultyYearlyPublications.png)

-7. Facutlies and deparments with research papers published by their professors:
+7.Facutlies and deparments with research papers published by their professors:

 ![image info](./documentation/examples/DepartmentNetwork.png)